Particular/docs.particular.net/transports/msmq/distributor/configuration.md

 snippet: ConfiguringWorker

-Similar to self hosting, ensure the `app.config` of the worker contains the `MasterNodeConfig` section to point to the host name where the distributor process is running.
+Similar to self-hosting, ensure the `app.config` of the worker contains the `MasterNodeConfig` section to point to the hostname where the distributor process is running.